What is commodity trading?

 The commodity markets are driven by many factors, including supply and demand, the weather, economic and political events, and the US dollar (because that’s the currency commodities are normally priced in).
 As a result of these factors, commodity prices can fluctuate significantly.

-Learn more about CFDs and their potential risks
+Learn more about barriers and vanilla options, spread betting and CFDs and their potential risks